A trip to Scandinavia in tandem hasn't been done before although Mrs Guff has seen the Little Mermaid up close and yes, it is a disappointment.

 The Swedes take great pride in a good brown sauce, as do the Italians with the tomato, and it's what you'll find your meatballs normally swimming in.
 This told by the waiter, 's younger brother although he lacked his happy-go-lucky lankiness.

 Small island linked to Gamla Stan that's home to a statue of Evert Taube.
 Evert Taube?
 Only 'one of Sweden's most respected musicians and the foremost troubadour of the Swedish ballad tradition in the 20th century', like you didn't know already?

 The island is also home to most of Stockholm's judiciary and the Island of Justice is being pitched to a Scandi-production company as this is written.
 BBC4 will be all over it.

-It's there that's being headed to for a wander in the hundred or so acres of woodland.
+It's there that's being headed to for a wander in the 100-or-so acres of woodland.
 There's some old royal residence or other around every corner and you'll find plenty of these on the ground, the fieldfare, of course.